 Geared toward an investor with just five years until retirement, this portfolio has a sizable 45% weighting in bonds.
 If stocks encounter a major downdraft in the years prior to the pre-retiree's anticipated retirement date, the bonds should serve to stabilize the portfolio.
 Because the bond position is larger than is the case in the Aggressive and Moderate portfolios, it's also better diversified.
 It's too early to start hoarding cash in bucket one (as in the bucket system), but I have included a stake in short-term bonds to protect the portfolio in case of interest-rate hiccups.
 I've also included a stake in inflation-protected bonds to help protect the purchasing power of the portfolio's bond sleeve.
 T. Rowe only fields a single TIPS fund (Vanguard, by contrast, offers a core TIPS fund as well as a short-term offering), but the T. Rowe fund's duration is lower than some core TIPS funds, including Vanguard Inflation-Protected Securities (VIPSX).

 Given that the portfolio will need to last another 30 years or more, it's important that it maintains a still-high equity allocation to provide long-term growth.
 Stocks account for half of the assets in the Conservative portfolio, and I've retained allocations to Overseas Stock and Small-Cap Value.
-However, I've generally aimed to steer the equity portfolio in a lower-volatility direction, slicing its stakes in New American Growth and International Discovery.
+However, I've generally aimed to steer the equity portfolio in a lower-volatility direction, slicing its stake in New American Growth, for example.

 How to Use